rcs-staging/Freenove/docs/source/fnk0041/codes/tutorial/2_Obstacle_avoidance.rst

 If time of high level lasting time of echo is larger than SONIC_TIMEOUT, it will return 0.
 Then pingTime=0.

-.. c:function:: pulseIn(pin, value, timeout)
+.. py:function:: pulseIn(pin, value, timeout)

     pin: the number of the Arduino pin on which you want to read the pulse.